You've heard all the buzz about plant-based diets — they boast promising health benefits and may even help you drop a few pounds.

 Eating a plant-based diet can do our body some good, according to research.

-Those who eat more plant-based foods and fewer animal products were observed to have a lower risk of dying from a heart attack, stroke or another cardiovascular event, according to an August 2019 study published in Journal of the American Heart Association.
+Those who eat more plant-based foods and fewer animal products were observed to have a lower risk of dying from a heart attack, stroke or another cardiovascular event, according to an August 2019 study in the Journal of the American Heart Association.

 But the kinds of plant-based foods you're filling up on matters, too.
-Plant-based dieters who ate a diet primarily focused on fruit, vegetables, whole grains and nuts were observed to have a significantly lower risk of heart disease while plant-based eaters who frequently drank sugary beverages and ate refined grains and other ultra-processed foods were observed to have a higher risk of heart disease, a July 2017 study published in the American College of Cardiology found.
+Plant-based dieters who ate a diet primarily focused on fruit, vegetables, whole grains and nuts were observed to have a significantly lower risk of heart disease while plant-based eaters who frequently drank sugary beverages and ate refined grains and other ultra-processed foods were observed to have a higher risk of heart disease, a July 2017 study in the American College of Cardiology found.

 Research shows that following a plant-based diet may help lower your risk for developing type 2 diabetes.